actions-marketplace-validations/ArthurLobopro_snk/README.md

     #  - color_dots:  Coma separated list of dots color.
     #                 The first one is 0 contribution, then it goes from the low contribution to the highest.
     #                 Exactly 5 colors are expected.
+    #  - hide_stack: On svg builds, you can hide the progressbar by this option
     outputs: |
       dist/github-snake.svg
       dist/github-snake-dark.svg?palette=github-dark